 The Snowsports Learning Area is a gentle area right in front of the Base Lodge.
 It’s where kids and first-timers start out – and we make it easy with two Wonder Carpet lifts.
 It’s as easy to use as a moving sidewalk.

-From there, most guests proceed to The Meadows – a beautiful complex served by a Triple Chairlift reaching Catamount’s Massachusetts summit.
+From there, most guests proceed to The Meadows – a beautiful complex served by two Triple Chairlifts reaching Catamount’s Massachusetts summit.
 The Meadows is perfect for skiers and riders who are getting ready to explore – and it’s a favorite of families.
 Trails range from pretty runs through the woods to long, wide open slopes.
 There are lots of gentle, natural terrain contours – so you’ll really get the feel of the mountain under your feet!
-In fact, 33% of Catamount’s terrain is rated “easier.”
+In fact, 37% of Catamount’s terrain is rated “easier.”

 The main mountain features 1,000 vertical feet of descent and an array of terrain primarily serviced by the Ridge Quad reaching Catamount’s New York summit.
-The green circle -(“Easier”) Ridge Run connects to Upper and Lower Promenade, creating nearly a 2 mile top-to-bottom “Easier”run – as long as any run in the Berkshires.
+The green circle — (“Easier”) Ridge Run connects to Upper and Lower Promenade, creating a 1.75-mile top-to-bottom “Easier” run — as long as any run in the Berkshires.